quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 reading and (_partially_) checking the answer from a stream, and use it to read the participant's answer as well as the jury's answer.
 After that, we can _fully_ check these answers against each other.

+The obvious reason to use `readAns` paradigm is to reduce the length of the code.
+We use one function to read both the participant's answer and the jury's answer.

+But there is a more serious problem that `readAns` paradigm solves.
+This paradigm forces the same logic on the reading processes of participant's answer and the jury's answer.
+This means we don't entirely rely on the jury, but try to treat the jury's answer and the participant's answer as **equally** as possible.
+To see how that helps us, let's consider the shortest path problem again.
+What if the participant produces a _valid_ path, but its length is _shorter_ than the path length in the jury's answer?
+There might be a bug in the `model solution` (for producing non-optimal answer), and there might also be a bug in the `checker` (for incorrectly validating the answer), or even both.
+But either way, the fault is still at the author's side, and there something is _very wrong_ if that happens.
+Without `readAns` paradigm, the checker will more likely to rely on the jury's answer, and the above problem may go undetected!

+That's being said, the `readAns` paradigm **should always be used** when creating a custom checker to reduce the risk of errors.

 #### The checker's implementation
 {% include customhighlight.html caption="checker.cpp" dir=page.prepdir ext="cpp"